olhmr/bigquery-utils/README.md

 # To-do
 - add function for iterating through a list of tables in a dataset
-- add exception handling
+- add better exception handling
-- add tests
+- add more tests